mohitpai/journey-optimizer.en/help/using/offers/ranking/create-ranking-formulas.md

     ![](../assets/ranking-syntax.png)

+    >[!IMPORTANT]
+    >
+    >When creating a ranking formula, looking back into a previous period of time is not supported.
+For instance, if you specify an experience event that occurred within the last month as a component of the formula.
+Any attempt to include a lookback period during formula creation will trigger an error when saving it.

 1. Click **[!UICONTROL Save]**.
 Your ranking formula is created, you can select it from the list to get details and edit or delete it.

     It is now ready to be used in a decision to rank eligible offers for a placement (see [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md)).